shunueda/resume/assets/resume.md

 _Seattle, WA, United States_
 _May 2024 – Present_

-- Designed and implemented CI/CD pipelines to enhance code quality, incorporating tools for static analysis, unit testing, and code coverage.
+- Spearheaded the design and implementation of a comprehensive visual dashboard for monitoring and managing CI/CD pipelines, significantly enhancing real-time system insights and operational efficiency.
-- Developed and integrated multiple features into the pipeline, increasing robustness and improving user experience.
+- Engineered an automated system to detect and archive unused pipelines, which reduced resource usage by 15%, optimizing operational costs.

 **Apple**
 _Software Engineering Intern_
 _Seattle, WA, United States_
 _May 2023 – August 2023_

-- Designed and implemented CI/CD pipelines to enhance code quality, incorporating tools for static analysis, unit testing, and code coverage.
+- Designed and implemented CI pipelines to elevate code quality, incorporating tools for static analysis, unit testing, and code coverage.
 - Developed and integrated multiple features into the pipeline, increasing robustness and improving user experience.

 **Oncospace, Inc.**